-At the White House, President Barack Obama said he is mourning "yet another mass shooting.''
-He called it a "cowardly act'' and said the victims and their families need America's love and support.
+At the White House, President Barack Obama said he is mourning "yet another mass shooting'' and called it a "cowardly act.''
+He said the victims and their families need America's love and support.

 The shooting took place at the Naval Sea Systems Command headquarters building, where about 3,000 people work.
 The Command is in charge of engineering, building, buying and maintaining ships, submarines and combat systems.

 The Washington Navy Yard is located about two kilometers from the U.S. Capitol.
 The facility dates back to the early 1800s, and serves as the home of the four-star chief of the U.S. Navy, Admiral Jonathan Greenert.